-A shared use bay is a parking bay which can be used by a permit holder and a pay and display ticket holder.
+A shared use bay is a parking bay which can be used by a permit holder and for paid parking, such as pay and display and PaybyPhone.

-The sign will say 'Permit holder or Pay and Machine'.
+The sign will say 'Permit holder or Pay at Machine'.
 It will also state when the restriction applies.

 You can park in a shared use bay if you are displaying a:

 - business permit

 - council dispensation, also known as an essential council worker permit, for up to one hour

 - if you have paid for your parking using PaybyPhone

 - it's valid for the vehicle that it is displayed in